 It’s an unfortunate fact of life that not all businesses will be successful.
 Sometimes, you give it the old college try, and it just doesn’t work out.

 It’s OK.
 According to the U.S. Small Business Association (SBA), 30% of new businesses fail before year two.

 Regardless of the reason, you need to formally dissolve your old company to avoid paying unnecessary fees and taxes.
-The time to do it is now — before the calendar turns the page on another year.
+The time to do it is now — before the calendar turns the page to another year.

 When you formally registered your nonprofit, LLC, or corporation, you created what the government recognizes as a living entity.
-You may have stopped operating it or never actually began, but the government doesn't recognize it as closed.
-Until the entity is officially dissolved, the government will continue to treat it as alive (and taxable).
+You may have stopped operating it or never actually began, but the government doesn’t recognize it as closed.
+Until the entity is officially dissolved, the government will continue to treat it as operational (and taxable).